JBShady/COD5-Remastered/README.md

 * (Upgraded) Fixed missing muzzle flash effect
 * (Upgraded) Increased reserve ammo from 60 to 64 so it is actually divisible by the magazine capacity (8)
 * (Upgraded) Updated model to remove metal gaps without silver etching

+#### Springfield
+* Slight buff to damage to fix weirdly low damage multipliers, but the gun is still the worst of the other bolt action rifles
+* Fixed invisible gaps in the scoped version

+#### Arisaka
+* Renamed to Type 99 Arisaka for historical accuracy

 #### Gewehr 43
 * (Upgraded) Increased reserve ammo from 170 to 180 so it is actually divisible by the magazine capacity (12)